MEMBERSHIP AND BELONGING

 Addressing Youth Exclusion

-Philadelphia Yearly Meeting (PYM) is beginning to consider expanding membership to make room for people whose primary Quaker community is their yearly meeting or quarterly meeting.
-This comes primarily at the request of young adult Friends, who have pointed out that the current membership policies no longer work well for young people!
+Philadelphia Yearly Meeting (PYM) recently decided to expand its membership policy to make room for people whose primary Quaker community is their yearly meeting or quarterly meeting.
+This comes primarily at the request of young adult Friends, who have pointed out that the current membership policies no longer work well for young people.

-At PYM Continuing Sessions in March 2021, Rising Clerk Melissa Rycroft invited Johanna Jackson to speak about the exclusion of young people that is currently happening.
+At PhYM Continuing Sessions in March 2021, Rising Clerk Melissa Rycroft invited Johanna Jackson to speak about the exclusion of young people that is currently happening.
 Johanna offered a message to the community.

 Rising Clerk Melissa Rycroft